Minor in Cybersecurity

 The Cybersecurity minor has no prerequisites, and any undergraduate student—including pre-major students—may declare the minor at any time.

-Students pursuing their B.S. in Computer Science and Software Engineering with an option in Information Assurance and Cybersecurity cannot also minor in cybersecurity.
+Students pursuing their B.S. in Computer Science and Software Engineering cannot also minor in cybersecurity.

 Interested students should contact their major program advisor and a UW Bothell Computer Science and Software Engineering Program advisor to determine the feasibility of pursuing the minor in Cybersecurity.